NathanielInman/jugs/README.md

 This boilerplate of mine is just a combination of great tools, all credit goes to those who actually put in all the hard work to create them.

-- There have been many [Slush][1] generators that have been instrumental in getting all those pesky apps developed on time.
-It's great to finally have an alternative to Yeoman.
-- [Parcel][8] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
+- [Parcel][7] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
 Moving from webpack to parcel greatly decreased complexity and made starting projects **so** much easier!
-- Though [Pug][2] (formerly Jade,) has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of segments with partials.
+- Though [Pug][1] (formerly Jade,) has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of segments with partials.
-- From css to less to sass to [Stylus][3], it's been a long road with css pre-processors, but I finally found one that lets me drop all the redundant syntax and focus more on the design.
+- From css to less to sass to [Stylus][2], it's been a long road with css pre-processors, but I finally found one that lets me drop all the redundant syntax and focus more on the design.
 I love my curly brace languages, but personally think that it gets in-between me and focusing on what's important when dealing with UX, wireframing or general design.
 - No more worrying about vendor prefixes!
-[Autoprefixer][5] has been an instrumental improvement to my workflow when it comes to styling.
-None of that would be possible without [PostCSS][4] and all of the benefits it's brought to frontend development.
+[Autoprefixer][4] has been an instrumental improvement to my workflow when it comes to styling.
+None of that would be possible without [PostCSS][3] and all of the benefits it's brought to frontend development.
-- If you're still coding without a linter like [ESLint][6], I'm not sure whether to give you a high-five for all the hard work or question your dedication for only stupidity.
+- If you're still coding without a linter like [ESLint][5], I'm not sure whether to give you a high-five for all the hard work or question your dedication for only stupidity.
-- Dropped Traceur for [Babel][7] (formerly 6to5) because it has more readable compiled code as well as a much more versatile transpilation story when it comes to upcoming features to javascript.
+- Dropped Traceur for [Babel][6] (formerly 6to5) because it has more readable compiled code as well as a much more versatile transpilation story when it comes to upcoming features to javascript.
 You can gather more specifics on comparisons of the two at their website.